hatzakislab/DeepFRET-GUI/README.md

 ## 5. Export options
 Export plot automatically exports the current plot for each window.
 If desired, one can also export the data present in each window such as traces, histogram datapoints, etc. available from the File menu.

+## 6. Modifying and compiling DeepFRET from source
+Note that this is not necessary to make changes.
+You can still run the source without compiling it.
+This step is only to create a portable, standalone executable.

+1. Follow all steps for launching DeepFRET, above.
+2. Unzip the `hooks.zip` and overwrite the files in `venv/lib/python3.7/site-packages/PyInstaller/hooks/`.
+3. Run `compile.py` and wait until the script finishes.

+If the above steps worked, you can now edit any part of the code, and re-compile it.

+Most interface elements are arranged in the `.ui` files, and can be edited through [Qt Creator](https://www.qt.io/offline-installers) and then converted to Python files with `generate_ui.py`.